Multiple PhD/postdoc positions open for 2021

 About the Reno-Sparks-Lake Tahoe Area

 The Reno-Sparks-Lake Tahoe area is famous for its variety of recreational activities, including skiing, hiking, camping, and sightseeing.
-Reno is about 40 mins to Lake Tahoe, 2hrs to Sacramento, 3 hrs to Yosemite National Park, and 4 hrs to San Francisco (with fantastic sceneries on the way).
+Reno is about 40 mins to Lake Tahoe, 2hrs to Sacramento, 3 hrs to Yosemite National Park and Lassen Volcanic National Park, and 4 hrs to San Francisco with fantastic sceneries on the way.
 The Reno-Tahoe International Airport has direct flights to many major cities in the US.
 Click to learn more about the fantastic Reno-Tahoe area.